Updated August 26, 2020

-There have been more than 125 incidents of violence and harassment, as well as arrests, targeting journalists covering recent protests across the U.S. sparked by the death on May 25, 2020—in police custody—of George Floyd, an unarmed black man in Minneapolis, Minnesota.
+There have been hundreds of reported incidents of violence and harassment, as well as arrests, targeting journalists covering ongoing Black Lives Matter protests across the U.S. sparked by the death on May 25, 2020—in police custody—of George Floyd, an unarmed Black man in Minneapolis, Minnesota.
 These incidents have been documented by CPJ and the U.S. Press Freedom Tracker, a nonpartisan website of which CPJ is a founding partner, as well as by news reports and video and photos on live television and posted on social media.
-The police appear to be responsible for the majority of incidents, although crowds and protesters have also targeted media workers.
+While police appear to be responsible for the majority of reported incidents, journalists should be aware that crowds and protesters have also targeted reporters.

 Journalists who need legal assistance can call the Reporters Committee for Freedom of the Press hotline at 1-800-336-4243 or contact the Reporters Committee via email at email@example.com.
 For more legal information, journalists can consult the Reporters Committee’s guide to covering protests and tip sheet.

-Journalists covering the protests need to consider the following risks:
+Journalists covering the protests should consider the following risks:

 - Police targeting of journalists with rubber bullets and projectiles

-- Liberal use of pepper spray by police
+- Liberal use of pepper spray and tear gas by police

 - Arrest and detention